TheresaLui/SelfHelpContent_v2/articles/microsoft.cache/monitoringalerting-missing-or-inaccurate-metrics.md

 # Missing or inaccurate metrics with Azure Cache for Redis

-4 out of 5 customers resolved their Azure Cache for Redis issue using the below documents.<br>
+Most customers resolve their Azure Cache for Redis issue using the following documents.<br>

 ## **Recommended Documents**